trek-view/basecamp/_posts/2022-02-04-turn-gopro-timewarp-video-into-timelapse-images.md

 The speed setting determines how fast the real world time is sped up.

+Time is sped up because GoPro packs the resulting .mp4 (or dual .mp4's from the Fusion or .360 from the MAX) to a video with a frame rate of 30 FPS (29.971) `X` times as fast.

-For example, if you selected a speed mode of `2X` and the recording will be twice as fast as real world time -- with a recording time is 5 minutes (300 seconds), the resulting TimeWarp video will be 2.5 minutes (150 seconds) long.
+For example, if you selected a speed mode of `2X`, the recording will be twice as fast as real world time.
+That is, each second has 2 seconds worth of frames (15 from 1st second of real time, 15 from 2nd second of real time -- put another way, each frame in the TimeWarp video is spaced 0.066 second apart).
+That means with a recording time is 5 minutes (300 seconds), the resulting TimeWarp video will be 2.5 minutes (150 seconds) long.

+Another example, if you selected a speed mode of `30X`, the recording will be thirty times as fast as real world time.
+That is, each second has 30 seconds worth of frames (1 frame from 1st second of real time, 1 frame from 2nd second of real time, ..., 1 frame from 30th second of real time -- put another way, each frame in the TimeWarp video is spaced 1 second apart).

 Here are examples for other TimeWarp speed options;